-Case Study: DRACA Tool Institution CCB Bank is a mid-sized bank offering microfinance products in Africa.
-After being in operations for five years, it achieved a loan portfolio size of \$40 million with 25,000 active clients.
+Institution CCB Bank is a mid-sized bank offering microfinance products in Africa.
+After operating for five years, it achieved a loan portfolio size of \$40 million with 25,000 active clients.
 It offers two loan products and three savings products supported by nearly 500 employees.
 CCB's main product is a working capital loan for small to mid-sized businesses.
-The Problem CCB Bank recently faced significant challenges such as delays in closing of accounts by end of day, delays in management reports by up to two weeks, and errors in reported portfolio size and status.
-CCB had recently undertaken the rollout of a new core banking system to support its future growth plans.
+The problem CCB Bank recently faced significant challenges such as delays in closing of accounts by end of day, delays in management reports by up to two weeks, and errors in reported portfolio size and status.
+CCB recently rolled out a new core banking system to support its future growth plans.
 This new system integration had not gone smoothly and caused disruptions in several related processes.
 Recognizing the need for a better understanding of the operational risks facing the bank, and to encourage the relevant departments to take responsibility for operational risks arising in their areas, the senior management of CCB decided to deploy the DRACA tool.
-How the DRACA Tool Was Used to Diagnose the Problem The DRACA tool was run twice in CCB during the year, once during May and again in October.
-The two outputs of the DRACA tool are shown in the figure below.
-The first run of the DRACA tool showed high residual risk in three key processes within the IT department: "Systems Maintenance", "Third Party Software Installation" and "Business Continuity & Disaster Recovery Plan".
+How the DRACA tool was used to diagnose the problem The DRACA tool was run twice in CCB during the year, in May and again in October.
+The two outputs of the DRACA tool are shown in Figure 1.
+The first run of the DRACA tool showed high residual risk in three key processes within the IT department: "Systems Maintenance", "Third Party Software Installation" and "Business Continuity & Disaster Recovery Plan."
 The contributing risk events were (1) The new core banking system had not undergone test runs after changes were made in the system; (2) Feedback from the User Acceptance Testing was not documented and implemented; and (3) Scheduled tests on the disaster recovery centers were skipped in the past year.
 The DRACA tool also reinforced findings from the Audit department that had highlighted several deviations from established policies within the processes of the IT department.